Endometriosis is a common medical condition that is said to affect about 10% of woman.

 Treatments for Endometriosis

 Treatment may include hormonal preparations or surgical removal of the endometriotic nodules.
-Transvaginal ultrasound plays an important role in assessing your current prior to any surgical treatment.
+Transvaginal ultrasound plays an important role in assessing your current condition prior to any surgical treatment.
 This provides your specialist with complex pre-surgical planning, if necessary.